Subdivision-Based Mesh Convolution Networks: Related Work

 A subdivision surface is a smooth surface produced by refining a coarse mesh.
 The best-known mesh subdivision algorithms are Catmull-Clark subdivision~\cite{CatmullClark78} for quad meshes and Loop subdivision~\cite{loop1987smooth} for triangle meshes.
 They insert new vertices and edges, split faces, and linearly update vertex positions.
 Other subdivision schemes, e.g.\ \cite{doo1978behaviour,DBLP:journals/tog/DynLG90,DBLP:conf/siggraph/Kobbelt00} and non-linear approaches, e.g.\ \cite{DBLP:journals/tog/LiuPWYW06,DBLP:journals/cagd/SchaeferVG08} have also been proposed.

-Multi-resolution modeling, or level of detail, aims to construct a sequence of meshes from fine to coarse, and is widely applied in mesh compression, editing, and fast rendering.
-There are many works on this topic, and we merely consider methods that maintain a special subdivision sequence connectivity from fine to coarse.
-This is a key issue, as we need a whole hierarchy of meshes \emph{all} having Loop subdivision connectivity.
-MAPS~\cite{DBLP:conf/siggraph/LeeSSCD98} is a pioneering work that computes a parameterization of a mesh over its simplified version.
+Multi-resolution modeling, also known as level of detail, aims to construct a sequence of meshes from fine to coarse, and is widely applied in mesh compression, editing, and fast rendering.
+There have been many works on this topic, and we will only consider methods that maintain subdivision sequence connectivity from fine to coarse: we need a whole hierarchy of meshes \emph{all} having Loop subdivision connectivity.
+MAPS~\cite{DBLP:conf/siggraph/LeeSSCD98} is a pioneering work that computes a parameterization of a mesh over a simplified version of the mesh.
 Then, a new mesh with subdivision sequence connectivity is constructed on the surface of the simplified mesh.
-Finally, the vertices of the new mesh are projected back to the surface of the input face via the parameterization.
-This idea is further improved in terms of distortion and smoothness by ~\cite{DBLP:journals/cgf/KobbeltVLS99,DBLP:conf/siggraph/GuskovVSS00,DBLP:conf/compgeom/GuskovKSS02,DBLP:journals/tog/KhodakovskyLS03}.
+Finally, the vertices of the new mesh are projected back to the input faces via the parameterization.
+This idea is further improved in terms of distortion and smoothness by~\cite{DBLP:journals/cgf/KobbeltVLS99,DBLP:conf/siggraph/GuskovVSS00,DBLP:conf/compgeom/GuskovKSS02,DBLP:journals/tog/KhodakovskyLS03}.
 Liu et al~\shortcite{DBLP:journals/tog/LiuKCAJ20} have also extended the MAPS algorithm to generate multi-resolution meshes for network training.

-Through a multi-resolution method, a mesh can be remeshed to be with subdivision sequence connectivity, making SubdivNet a general method for 3D mesh analysis.
+By use of such a multi-resolution method, any mesh can be remeshed to have subdivision sequence connectivity, making SubdivNet a general method for 3D mesh analysis.